surprisetalk/writings/essays/Structure-State-Value Architecture for OOP.md

 }
 ```

-Values objects are useful as immutable structures that can be combined and transformed.
+Value objects are useful as immutable structures that can be combined and transformed.
 [States](#State) and [structures](#Structure) use value objects to store information.

 Value classes should _never_ have side-effects.
 They don't make HTTP requests, they don't touch the file-system, and they don't talk to databases.